oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

   * (T4) The contents of the authorization request can leak, in the same manner, to an attacker.

-Protection against these further threats cannot be achieved by every deployment.
+Protection against T3 and T4 cannot be achieved by every deployment.
 For example, if confidentiality of the state value is needed for a secure operation of OAuth (see XXXXX-LinkToStatePKCEDiscussion-XXXX), this confidentiality is broken by both assumptions.
+Nonetheless, implementors should try to protect against T3 and T4.

 <!-- Check if we can/want to include leakage of the auth request here.
 Could be doable. -->